« Hang Up To Virus Removal Windows 7Tell Tale PC Symptoms »

 © Computer Care 12/22/2011

-To enable or disable mouse pad tap to click.
+To enable or disable touch pad tap to click.

 By default most laptops have this feature enabled out of the box.
 It worked that way the first time you started your laptop.
 Over time or by accident somehow this feature became disabled and you would like to have it back.